-There are currently no US-style class actions in Japan but making access to justice easier and more affordable through collective/mass actions was the main thrust behind the introduction of the special procedure known as the Japanese class action system.
+There are currently no US-style class actions in Japan, but making access to justice easier and more affordable through collective/mass actions was the main thrust behind the introduction of the special procedure known as the Japanese class action system.
 The Act on Special Provisions of Civil Procedure for Collective Recovery of Property Damage Suffered by Consumers (Law No. 96 of 2013) introduced a system that provides for a two-tier, opt-in procedure.
-During the first stage, a qualified consumer organisation files a lawsuit requesting the court to confirm the liability of a business operator (and exceptionally a business supervisor or an employee thereof) for a common obligation arising under a consumer contract on behalf of potential consumer claimants.
+During the first stage, a qualified consumer organisation files a lawsuit requesting the court to confirm the liability of a business operator for a common obligation arising under a consumer contract on behalf of potential consumer claimants.
 If the action is confirmed, the quantum of damages will be determined based on individual claims filed by consumers having elected to opt in.
-However, the scope of claims under this Act is limited and only covers claims arising from consumer contracts and to certain categories of property damage: claims for performance based on contractual obligations; unjust enrichment; breach of contract; warranty against defects; and claims for damages arising out of torts (limited to torts under the Civil Code, thereby excluding claim for torts under special acts such as the Product Liability Law (Law No. 85 of 1 July 1994)).
-A few extra claims giving rise to redress were added with effect as of 1 October 2023 following a revision of the Act: claims for damages based on an employer's failure to exercise reasonable care in the appointment of its employees or supervision of its business under Article 715 of the Civil Code (vicarious liability); or claims for damages based on torts under the Civil Code against an employee in case of gross negligence or wilful misconduct.
-However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury and, except as indicated hereinafter, pain and suffering (compensated by a solatium) are expressly excluded by the Act.
-As a result of the aforesaid revision, a solatium can be within the scope of recoverable damage when the main facts serving as the basis for calculating damages are common to a significant number of consumers (where the claim is made together with a claim for property damage or where harm is caused intentionally).
+However, the scope of claims under this Act is limited and only covers claims arising from consumer contracts and to certain categories of property damage: claims for performance based on contractual obligations; unjust enrichment; breach of contract; warranty against defects; and claims for damages arising out of unlawful acts.
+However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, and pain and suffering are expressly excluded by the Act.
 There is also the so-called "appointed party" mechanism under Article 30 of the CCP, which allows certain plaintiffs (or defendants) appointed by other claimants (or defendants) to act on their behalf in pursuing (or defending) civil actions.
 Appointments can be made when there are enough claimants/defendants sharing a "common interest" (i.e., the main allegations or defences are common amongst them).
 The appointed party can pursue the case on behalf of the appointing parties and the result will be binding upon the appointing parties, including a settlement.